-Organizational Users are prohibited from using Information Technology Resources to circumvent any security systems, authentication systems, User-based systems, or from escalating access privileges without prior authorization and approval (e.g., sharing passwords or user IDs, not using multi-factor authentication (MFA), not informing NCAOC about improper levels of access when assuming a new role).
+Organizational Users are prohibited from using Information Technology Resources to circumvent any security systems, authentication systems, User-based systems, or from escalating access privileges without prior authorization and approval (e.g., sharing passwords or user IDs, not using MFA, not informing NCAOC about improper levels of access when assuming a new role).
 Tampering with NCAOC security controls or taking any actions to bypass or circumvent the privacy and security of Information Technology Resources is expressly prohibited.